Yasi2110/CSES-ProblemSet-Solutions/Dynamic Programming/Dynamic Programming.md

 # Dynamic Programming

 ## [Dice Combinations](https://cses.fi/problemset/task/1633)
-The answear for some sum n is the sum of the answears for n-1, n-2, n-3, n-4, n-5 and n-6.
+The answer for some sum n is the sum of the answers for n-1, n-2, n-3, n-4, n-5 and n-6.
 That is so because on every move we can add a dice with sum from 1 to 6.
 ```cpp
 #include <bits/stdc++.h>
 using namespace std;